LGG Registry Eligibility

 -

-Finally, the third part of the study asks you to provide a saliva sample and give us permission to look at changes in your DNA.
+Finally, the third part of the study asks you to provide a blood spot sample via mailed kit and give us permission to look at changes in your DNA.
 If you allow, we may also review your brain tissue specimens.

 For additional details about participating in this study, download a copy of the Low Grade Glioma Registry consent form.